Jenny Zha Giedt

 Working Papers

 [8] Rim, H. J. and J. Zha Giedt.
-(2023) "Mistaking Bad News for Good News?
-Mispricing of a Voluntary Disclosure" Presentation slides | Link
+(2025) "Mistaking Bad News for Good News: Investor Optimism and Mispricing of Strategic Alternatives Announcements" Presentation slides (for a buy side investor audience) | Link

 Published Papers